softprops/lando/README.md

 A [serverless framework](https://serverless.com/framework/) [plugin](https://github.com/softprops/serverless-rust) exists to facilitate rapid development/deployment cycles.

-The fastest way to get started is using [this serverless project template](https://github.com/softprops/serverless-lando)
+The fastest way to get started with lando is by using [this serverless project template](https://github.com/softprops/serverless-lando)

 ```bash
 $ serverless install \